smarter-sh/smarter-vscode-yaml/README.md

 # Smarter YAML Manifest Extension for VS Code

-This Visual Studio Code extension provides enhanced support for working with Smarter YAML manifest files, similar to Kubernetes manifests.
+A [Visual Studio Code extension](https://marketplace.visualstudio.com/items/?itemName=Querium.smarter-manifest) that provides enhanced support for working with Smarter YAML manifest files, similar to Kubernetes manifests.
 It includes syntax validation, semantic checking, and auto-completion for reserved keywords.
 A Smarter manifest will include the following two keys at the top of the document:

 ```yaml
 apiVersion: smarter.sh/v1